Ten Lakes Spectacular Preview

 Derwentwater

 Derwentwater is the widest of the lakes.
 Overlooked by the mighty Skiddaw and with the bustling market town of Keswick on its northern shore, it is a popular choice for visitors.
-It was recently designated a Site of Special Scientific Interest (SSSI) to help protect the rare wildlife species that inhabit the lake.
+It was recently designated a Site of Special Scientific Interest to help protect the rare wildlife species that inhabit the lake.
 Overlooking the water is Friar's Crag, which the writer John Ruskin claimed represented one of the four most beautiful views in Europe.

 Ashness Bridge